santideleon/RecGaze_Dataset/README.md

 The public dataset can be downloaded from the Zenodo link:

-For the public dataset, please reach out to the authors of the dataset.
+For the non-public dataset, please reach out to the authors of the dataset. email:

 Bibtex: